Liz Truss admits disruption after tax cut pledges

 Waveney MP Peter Aldous said the timing of last Friday's plan had been "hopelessly wrong", and the rest of the details should be brought forward to October.

-Elsewhere, Liberal Democrat leader Sir Ed Davey argued that the government, by waiting until 23 November, was allowing the UK economy to "fly blind" for two months.
+Liberal Democrat leader Sir Ed Davey argued that the government, by waiting until 23 November, was allowing the UK economy to "fly blind" for two months.

 "Families and businesses can't afford to wait any longer for this government to fix their botched, unfair budget," he said.